 Effective leaders have an accurate sense of themselves.
 They model, teach, and advocate the values of authenticity and empowerment; they practice creative and critical thinking.
 Leaders promote collaboration and trust and are skilled at building teams.
-They integrate stakeholder diversity to foster organizational community; leaders understand that diversity is a multi-dimensional construct that includes many aspects of difference including experience, cognitive style, and culture.
+They integrate stakeholder diversity to foster inclusive organizations and strong organizational culture; leaders understand that diversity is a multi-dimensional construct that includes many aspects of difference including experience, cognitive style, and culture.